On this page

 The Ministry of Foreign Affairs and Trade (MFAT) Strategic Intentions 2020–2024 identified the priority deliverable of a Gender Action Plan to guide and scale up New Zealand’s development cooperation programming to achieve gender equality and women’s empowerment.

 A Gender Action Plan 2021–2025 has been launched in March 2021.
-It aims to increase Aotearoa New Zealand’s gender principal investment to 4% Official Development Assistance (ODA) and gender significant investment to 60% ODA by targeting and mainstreaming gender equality and women’s empowerment across our aid programme.
+It aims to increase New Zealand’s gender principal investment to 4% of the IDC and gender significant investment to 60% of the IDC by targeting and mainstreaming gender equality and women’s empowerment across our programme.

 The Gender Action Plan’s goal is to achieve transformative change of those formal and informal customs, norms, practices and laws in society that create or perpetuate gender inequality and social exclusion based on gender identity.

-We deliver value for money by focusing our aid to have meaningful impact, and invest in initiatives only where the anticipated economic and social benefits exceed the costs.
+We deliver value for money by focusing our development cooperation to have meaningful impact, and invest in initiatives only where the anticipated economic and social benefits exceed the costs.

 Child and Youth Well-being Strategic Action Plan